spanner/radiant-reader-extension/README.md

 ## Bugs and comments

-In [lighthouse](http://spanner.lighthouseapp.com/projects/26912-radiant-extensions), please, or for little things an email or github message is fine.
+[Github issues](http://github.com/spanner/radiant-reader-extension/issues), please, or for little things an email or github message is fine.

 ## Author and copyright